nhedger/setup-exoscale/README.md

 # Setup Exoscale CLI in GitHub Actions

-This action provides a **cross-platform** interface for setting up the [Exoscale CLI](https://github.com/exoscale/cli) in GitHub Actions.
+**Setup Exoscale** is a GitHub action that provides a cross-platform interface for setting up the [Exoscale CLI](https://github.com/exoscale/cli) in GitHub Actions runners.

 ## Inputs